sergevar/paulgrahamblog/cleaned/charisma.md

 [^3]: Source: Nielsen Media Research.
 Of the remaining 13%, 11 didn't have TV because they couldn't afford it.
 I'd argue that the missing 11% were probably also the 11% most susceptible to charisma.

 [^4]: One implication of this theory is that parties shouldn't be too quick to reject candidates with skeletons in their closets.
 Charismatic candidates will tend to have more skeletons than squeaky clean dullards, but in practice that doesn't seem to lose elections.
 The current Bush, for example, probably did more drugs in his twenties than any preceding president, and yet managed to get elected with a base of evangelical Christians.
 All you have to do is say you've reformed, and stonewall about the details.

-Thanks to Trevor Blackwell, Maria Daniels, Jessica Livingston, Jackie McDonough, and Robert Morris for reading drafts of this, and to Eric Raymond for pointing out that I was wrong about 1968.